How can we help?

 Approval tasks ask a user to make a decision, such as approving or rejecting access.
 These tasks include two action buttons in the notification.

-• Assignees can complete the task directly from Slack or email
+• Assignees can complete the task directly from Slack, Teams or email

 • No need to log into Torii—just click a button to respond